matthewscullydev/obsidian_trainer/README.md

 ## Selecting Bubble Tree to Train With
 ---

-Once you have generated a mindmap choose option 2 to select a root node for retetntion training.
+Once you have generated a mindmap choose option 2 to select a root node for retention training.

 Type in the name of the bubble whose children you would like to practice retention with.